Courtney Woods: Professional career

 Woods entered the 2024–25 WNBL season as one of the Fire's co-captains alongside Alicia Froling and Lauren Mansfield.
 On 11 February 2025, she signed a further extension with the Fire until the end of the 2026–27 season.
 For the 2024–25 season, she was named to the All-WNBL First Team.
 She went on to play her 100th WNBL game in the semi-finals and helped the Fire reach the grand final.
 In the grand final series, Woods was held to 13 points in game one and 10 points in game two, as the Fire lost 2–0 to the Bendigo Spirit.
+She earned her first grand-final start during the series and averaged over 30 minutes per game.

 Woods returned to the Northside Wizards for the 2025 NBL1 North season.
 In six games, she averaged 31.0 points, 6.5 rebounds, 5.67 assists and 2.0 steals per game.

 Woods returned as co-captain of the Fire alongside Alicia Froling for the 2025–26 WNBL season.
+She missed time in December 2025 due to a hamstring injury.
+On 20 January 2026, she recorded 17 points, 13 assists and nine rebounds in an 82–76 win over the Perth Lynx.
+She was named the recipient of league's Golden Hands Award after averaging 6.6 assists and 1.9 steals per game, while limiting herself to just 3.2 turnovers.
+She also earned All-WNBL First Team honours for the second straight year.
+In game one of the grand final series against the Perth Lynx, Woods scored a game-high 22 points in an 88–79 win.
+In game two, she scored a career-high and game-high 28 points, along with eight rebounds and seven assists, in a 108–105 overtime victory over the Lynx.
+The win marked her second WNBL championship and was she was subsequently named WNBL Grand Final MVP.

+Woods joined the Townsville Flames for the 2026 NBL1 North season, where she averaged a near triple-double and finished the regular season as the league's points and assists leader.
+She was subsequently named NBL1 North Most Valuable Player for the second time and earned NBL1 North All Star Five First Team honours.
+She helped the Flames reach the NBL1 North Grand Final series, where the team lost 2–1 to the Mackay Meteorettes.
+In a game one loss, Woods had a team-high 30 points.
+In a game two win, she had a game-high 39 points, nine rebounds, nine assists and two steals.
+Due to a concussion suffered in game two, she was ruled of game three.
+The Flames subsequently lost the decider and the series to finish as runners-up.